RTIInternational/rota-app/readme.md

 For more information on the model, please see the [model repo](https://huggingface.co/rti-international/rota).

-This model and application were developed by the [RTI International Center for Data Science](https://www.rti.org/centers/rti-center-data-science).
+This model and application were developed by the [RTI International Center for Data Science and AI](https://www.rti.org/centers/rti-center-data-science).